Churchill and Health Care (2): An Ongoing Discussion

 Health Care continued….

-Many would say the British state, like the American, is much larger today in relation to the private sector than it was when Churchill retired.
-At the high tide of Labour socialism, 1951, 20% of Britain’s economy had been socialized.
-American government is spending close to 25% of GDP, the national debt equal to or exceeding GDP.
+The British state, like the American, is much larger today in relation to the private sector than it was when Churchill retired.
+At the high tide of Labour socialism, 1951, 20% of Britain’s economy had been nationalized.
+American government is spending ever-increasing shares of GDP, the national debt equal to or exceeding GDP.
 Taxes are higher now than they were when Churchill retired.
 Is there any phase of modern daily life where we are not reminded of the pervasive influences of government?

 Socialism redefined

-Neither Britain nor America practices pure socialism, in the sense of government owning ALL means of production, which is common to communist countries.
+Neither Britain nor America practices pure socialism, in the sense of government owning all means of production, which is common to communist countries.
 Even there it’s not complete.
 China calls its system “market socialism,” whatever that is.
-Creeping capitalism, perhaps?
+Creeping capitalism, perhaps?k

 The West’s problem is creeping socialism, which need not involve nationalized industries.
 It does not matter who holds the title to a property, like an insurance company; it matters who gets to direct it.